iov-one/address-generator-star1/README.md

 ## License

-This repository is licensed under the Apache License 2.0 (see NOTICE and LICENSE).
+This repository is licensed under the Apache License 2.0 (see LICENSE).